mikemcbride/telescope-mru.nvim/README.md

 You can configure the plugin like any other Telescope picker.
 You can see the available options below.

 ```
--- You don't need to set any of these options.
--- IMPORTANT!: this is only a showcase of how you can set default options!
-require("telescope").setup {
-  extensions = {
-    mru_files = {
-      theme = "ivy",
-    },
-  },
-}
--- To get telescope-mru loaded and working with telescope,
+-- To get the plugin loaded and working with telescope,
--- you need to call load_extension, somewhere after setup function:
+-- you need to call load_extension somewhere after setup function:
 require("telescope").load_extension "mru_files"
 ```